p00ya/displaymode/README.md

 2560 x 1600 @60.0Hz *
 1280 x 800 @60.0Hz
 2880 x 1800 @60.0Hz
+640 x 480 @60.0Hz !

 Display 1:
 800 x 600 @75.0Hz *
 ```

-where each row is the width x height in pixels, with an `*` to indicate the current mode.
+where each row is the width x height in pixels.  `*` indicates the current mode, and `!` indicates modes that are not usable for the desktop.

 Display 0 is always the main display.

 ## Other options